 The Chaos Huntress looks like Xena with a ponytail and fights with a chakram.

 Color-Coded Armies: Each faith has a general set of colors that appear on most units.
 Life is yellowish-whitish, Earth is green or brown, Chaos is brown, Water has various blue and green shades, Death is black and purple, Air is light blue, Order is whitish, and Fire is red.

-Critical Existence Failure: When two people of your three-person unit die, but several turns of rest later, they come back.
+Critical Existence Failure: When two people of your three-person unit die, but when the unit is sufficiently healed they come back.
 If that last unit dies, however, all three are gone for good.

 Character Alignment: invoked While not played in the way that we see in games like Dungeonsand Dragons this trope is still there.
 After choosing from one of the three leader types you must choose your elemental alignment.